hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-toasts.md

 It's cool that we're showing the web flash messages, but it would be even better if we could instead convert those messages to appear as real native Toasts, don't you think?!
 So, let's implement that.

-First, we'll need to hide the flash messages wrapper, so they don't appear in a Turbo Native context.
+First, we'll need to hide the flash messages wrapper, so they don't appear in a Hotwire Native context.
 We can do that using the `turbo-native:` Tailwind variant we already have.
 Open the `resources/views/layouts/notifications.blade.php` file and update its contents:

 ```blade
 <!-- Update the root element: -->